Updated June 2018

 In all cases, payments that are either netted or withheld due to delinquency do not alleviate the service provider's obligation to pass or remit payments to applicants in accordance with the program rules.
 To check your current FCC Red Light status, please use the FCC Red Light Display (RLD) system.

-Service providers who receive a notice of action may file a dispute if they feel the action was caused in error.
-As a first step, entities may file a dispute with USAC.
+Service providers may file a dispute if they believe there was an error.
+As a first step, entities may file a dispute regarding the action with USAC.

-Entities can choose to file an appeal if they disagree with the dispute resolution, or to file an appeal without filing a dispute.
-Refer to the appeals procedure for more information.
+Parties can choose to file an appeal if they disagree with the dispute resolution, or to file an appeal without filing a billing dispute.
+Please refer to the appeals procedure for additional information.